 Our position on emergencies is simple:

-If you think it is a dental emergency, then we do too.
-For our patients of record, contact our office and if after hours, you can get the number of our doctor on call.
-Please call as early in the day as possible, so we can serve you quickly.
+Patients of record, please contact our office and if after hours, we will provide you with the contact information for our doctor on call.
+Please call as early in the day as possible, this provides us with more opportunities to serve you.

 Nearby Atlanta Pharmacies